dante-ferr/gradient-skier/src/terrain_map/generator/generator_config_guide.md

 ## Terrain Features (`trap_*` and `ridge_*`)

 These parameters control the placement and shape of smaller, more distinct features on top of the base terrain.
+*   `"feature_center_bias_strength"`: Controls how strongly features (ridges and traps) are biased towards the center of the map.
+A value of `0.0` means no bias (uniform distribution).
+A value of `1.0` provides a linear bias.
+Values greater than `1.0` create a much stronger concentration of features at the center, with the effect becoming more pronounced as the number increases.

 ### Traps (Pits/Holes)